atsushieno/uapmd/src/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 There are some requirements imposed on `PluginCatalogEntry`:

-- deserializable from a string without `AudioPluginInstance`.
+- deserializable from a string without `PluginInstance`.
-- detached from `AudioPluginFormat` instance: no need to internally hold the reference to it.
+- detached from `PluginFormat` instance: no need to internally hold the reference to it.
 - serializable to string locally: you can use the plugin bundle location to identify it; not suitable for saving as part of state or song file.
     - It can be used to save plugin list cache.
 - serializable to string globally: the identifier works across different devices, and across multiple formats.